nRF24/CircuitPython_nRF24L01/docs/advanced_api.rst

         >>> address_repr(b"1Node")
         '65646f4e31'

-    :Return:
+    :param bytes,bytearray buf: The buffer of bytes to convert into a hexlified string.
+    :param bool reverse: A `bool` to control the resulting endianess. `True` outputs the result as big endian. `False` outputs the result as little endian.
+This parameter defaults to `True` since `bytearray` and `bytes` objects are stored in big endian but written in little endian.

+    :Returns:
-        A string of hexidecimal characters in big endian form of the specified ``addr`` parameter.
+        A string of hexidecimal characters in big endian form of the specified ``buf`` parameter.
-    :param bytes,bytearray addr: The address to convert into a hexlified string

 is_plus_variant
 ******************************